 - Least protection (but still better than not wearing a mask at all): Loosely woven cloth products

-If you’re wondering how to navigate the process of buying KN95 respirators, we talked to medical experts about who will benefit most by using them, when to wear them and how to shop for them.
-We also highlighted products based on expert guidance and in alignment with the latest from the Food and Drug Administration and the CDC — we even tried every one of the masks we recommend to get a feel for them.
+To help you navigate the process of buying KN95 respirators, we talked to medical experts about who benefits most from using them, when to wear them and how to shop for them.
+We also highlighted products based on expert guidance and in alignment with the latest from the Food and Drug Administration and the CDC.
+Plus, we tried every one of the masks we recommend to get a feel for them.

-Experts told us that transparency regarding face masks is a must-have in any brand you shop.
-This is especially relevant for KN95 masks, which aren’t regulated the way N95 masks are.
-Despite not being regulated, there are ways for these brands and their manufacturers to increase their trustworthiness, like FDA registration or inclusion in the FDA’s now-defunct emergency use authorization (EUA), which it passed in 2020 to help medical workers choose KN95 masks.
-Learn more about KN95 masks, FDA registration and the EUA.
+- Brand transparency: Brand transparency is key when buying any type of face mask, but it's especially relevant for KN95 masks, which aren’t regulated the way N95 masks are.
+Despite not being regulated, there are ways for brands and manufacturers to increase their trustworthiness, like FDA registration or inclusion in the FDA’s now-defunct emergency use authorization (EUA), which it passed in 2020 to help medical workers choose KN95 masks.

 These KN95 masks were featured on the FDA’s EUA list.
 They come in a pack of 40, are built with an adjustable nose clip, and come in colors like white, black and grey.

 Powecom’s KN95 masks were featured on the FDA’s EUA list.
 They are available in black and white, as well as multiple colors, all of which come in a pack of 10.
 You can also purchase individually packaged KN95s.
 The masks have an adjustable nose piece and their ear loops are latex-free, according to the brand.